amitmerchant1990/responsive-project-landing-page/README.md

 Fork it and play with it! :blush:

-The "all device" screenshot I've made using [Am I Responsive?](http://ami.responsivedesign.is/).
+The "all device" screenshot you're seeing is made using [Am I Responsive?](http://ami.responsivedesign.is/).

 ## Licence